jacobcantwell/read-analogue-gauges-with-machine-learning-on-aws/content/20_create_training_data/30_lambda_function/_index.md

 sudo mv ./linux-amd64/helm /usr/local/bin
 ```

-This will install `helm` in your **Cloud9** environment.
+This will install `helm` in your **EKS Cluster**.
 To test to make sure the command is installed properly, execute the command:

 ```bash
 helm version